 A network connection permits scanning of the attack target and allows one to assess whether a target service is still responding or whether it has become unresponsive.
-It also enables the alert verification system to check whether unknown ports accept connections, which could be evidence that a back-door is installed.
+It also enables the alert verification system to check whether unknown ports accept connections, which could represent evidence that a back door is installed.
 In this case, however, care must be taken to prevent false positives that stem from dynamically allocated ports.
-To this end, one could use black-lists of well-known back-door ports, white-lists that specify port ranges for well-known applications (e.g., X servers), or service fingerprinting (such as the one recently added to nmap [Fy]) to detect legitimate applications.
+To this end, one could use blacklists of well-known backdoor ports, white-lists that specify port ranges for well-known applications (e.g., X servers), or service fingerprinting (such as the one recently added to nmap [Fy]) to detect legitimate applications.
 Also, the active verification system can keep a list of applications that were found running during the last scan and raise an alert when this list changes.

-Active alert verification has the advantage, compared to passive mechanisms, that the information is current.
-This allows one to assess the status of the target host and the attacked service and to recognize changes at the victim host that serve as an indication of an attack.
+Active alert verification has the advantage that the information gathered to verify an attack's outcome is current.
+This allows one to assess the status of the target host and the attacked service in a more reliable way when compared to passive verification techniques.
+In particular, it is possible to recognize changes at the victim host that might serve as an indication of an attack.

 Although the information is current, however, it might not be completely accurate.
 One has to consider that a vulnerability scanner can also have false positives and false negatives.
 When an alert is verified, if the vulnerability scanner determines that the service is vulnerable when in fact it is not, the alert is simply reported by the IDS.
 In this case, the alert is a false positive (because the service is not vulnerable) and the verification mechanism has failed.
 However, the security of the system is not affected, and without verification, the alert would have been reported as well.
-A more significant problem are false negatives.
-In this case, a valid alert is suppressed because the vulnerability scanner determines that the target is not vulnerable when in fact, it is.
+A more significant problem is false negatives.
+In this case, a valid alert is suppressed because the vulnerability scanner determines that the target is not vulnerable when, in fact, it is.
 Although such a scenario is very undesirable, it is not very likely to occur frequently.
 The reason is that a vulnerability scanner actually launches a basic instance of the attack.
 When this attack fails, it is very improbable that a more sophisticated instance succeeds.

-Another drawback is the fact that active actions are visible on the network and it is possible that scanning has an adverse effect on one's own machines.
-Port scanning consumes network bandwidth and resources at the scanned host.
-To minimize the impact on a operational network, results can be cached for some time.
+Another drawback is the fact that active actions are visible on the network and it is possible that scanning has an adverse effect on the hosts of the protected network.
+For example, port scanning consumes network bandwidth and resources at the scanned host.
+To minimize the impact on an operational network, results can be cached for some time.
 This is especially important when an intruder runs scripts that repeat the same attack with different parameters.
 Note, however, that caching involves a trade-off between resource usage and accuracy.
-When results are cached too long, the advantage of active verification is reduced.
+When results are cached for too long, the advantage of active verification is reduced.
 As scans are only initiated on a per-alert base, it is not necessary to run all tests that a vulnerability scanner includes, but at most a single one for each alert (minus those for which cached results are available).